 Queer activists held up signs proudly declaring their sexualities: “Bitch, I’m gay!”

 At the earlier press conference, Amber (who identifies as bisexual) made it clear that the movement is also for the LGBTQ community and for people of all genders.
 She specifically brought up the need to address the rampant slut-shaming of queer men who are sexual assault survivors.

 During the march, we were a carefree mass of body-positivity — we belonged whether we wore jeans and a t-shirt or pasties and a thong.

 Everyone radiated such positive energy, and a palpable solidarity lasted throughout the entire event.
 Crowds can be overwhelming and anxiety-inducing — but there was such a powerful feeling of safety and protection among the peaceful protesters.

 Not that there weren’t any haters, of course.
 As we approached Pershing Square, we passed men handing out anti-abortion literature, shouting into megaphones about Hell, and raising large banners boasting, “Repent of your wicked heart of unbelief.”
 But our march almost hilariously outnumbered the measly four or five counterprotesters.
 It was pretty symbolic when their “preaching” was immediately drowned out by M.I.A. and Beyonce remixes inside of Pershing Square.

-It was a scorching day in Los Angeles (your girl got sunburned, but WORTH IT).
-And despite the hours spent in the intense heat, the crowd never dwindled — we were dedicated; plus, it was an amazing day and nobody wanted to miss anything.
+It was a scorching day in Los Angeles, but despite the hours spent in intense heat, the crowd never dwindled.

 Of course, when Amber walked on stage, the crowd erupted with utter joy.